trilokacharya/ActiveMQRecorder/README.md

-ActiveMQ TextMessage Recorder
+ActiveMQ TextMessage Recorder & Replay
 =============================

 Trying out rx.scala Observables.
-Currently creates an observable for an ActiveMQ topic and a subscriber that writes out the messages from the observable as JSON.
-Will eventually add "replay" functionality, so that this application can be used to backup ActiveMQ messages.
+Currently creates an observable for an ActiveMQ topic and a subscriber that writes out the messages from the observable as JSON, along with a timestamp.

+The Replay functionality can read the file with JSON, do a binary search to find the timestamp it's looking for and then start playing back messages from that point onwards.